-Kibale Forest National Park: (Budget) Chimpanzee Tracking Tours
+Kibale Forest National Park: (Budget) Chimpanzee Trekking in kibale national park

 Kibale is one of the last remaining expanses to contain both lowland and montane forests.
 In East Africa, it sustains the last significant expanse of pre-montane forest.
 The park was gazetted in 1932 and formally established in 1993 to protect a large area of forest previously managed as a logged Forest Reserve.